A brief biography of Jane Bradshaw, General Secretary of the ASinA

 She retains, however, special interest in the threshold periods of human life: birth, death and convalescence; consequently she has specialised birth and death doula training.
 She is currently training in Anthroposophic nursing through Taruna College in New Zealand and is a member of the Australian Anthroposophical Medical Association (AAMA).

 Jane first met Rudolf Steiner’s Anthroposophy more than 30 years ago through Waldorf education (known as Steiner Education in Australia) when seeking a school for her first child.
 As she became more interested in the spiritual philosophy underlying the Waldorf curriculum, she became aware that there was a language for the spiritual world she had always known existed but had been previously unable to describe.

 With Jean Hearn (the then Tasmanian Branch secretary of the ASinA) as her spiritual mentor, Jane gradually became more deeply and actively engaged in the Anthroposophical movement, volunteering in the local Steiner school Tarremah (Hobart), first as kindergarten aide, then as chairperson (a role she held for 12 years) of their Parents and Friends Association; joining the Anthroposophical Society in the 1990’s and the First Class of the School of Spiritual Science in 2000.

 In 2009, Jean asked her to assume the task of leadership for the Tasmanian branch of the ASinA, a role she continued until recently, ceding this task to her husband Cole, a fellow Anthroposophist and biodynamic gardener.
 Together they continue to host regular local study groups and events.
 In the past year she has broadened her scope of volunteer engagement to work collaboratively with the ASinA branch representatives, the ‘Futures group’ and the management group of the ASinA.
 Jane seeks to find and explore new and enhanced ways of consciously working together, in order strengthen the anthroposophical community across in this wide and climatically diverse country.

 Sharing the unique expression of the Southern Hemisphere with the global Anthroposophical community is important to Jane.
-Therefore she acknowledges the deep connection of the indigenous Aboriginal peoples to the spirit of the land, as custodians of this land.
+Therefore she acknowledges the deep connection of the indigenous Aboriginal peoples to the spirit of the land through their ‘dreamtime’.
 She welcomes all opportunities for the sharing of story and wisdom toward a cultural healing.